 The guild is made up of volunteers who keep the church clean and tidy.
 Each volunteer takes responsibility for a particular area of the church and they all do a marvellous job in keeping the church smart and clean.

-Bodicote Mothers’ Union is a friendly and enthusiastic group of Christian women whose role is to support and help in the advancement of the Christian religion in the sphere of marriage and family life.
+Bodicote Mothers’ Union is a friendly and enthusiastic group of Christian women and men whose role is to support and nuture family and community life in the UK and worldwide.
 The group engages a varied programme of speakers at its monthly meetings and the talks and discussions encompass both religious topics and those of wider interest.
+Meetings are usually held on the 3rd Wednesday of the month.
 The group also initiates and supports other projects within the church and community.
+New members always welcome – please contact Claire Roberts on 01295 254597

 Parochial Church Council